The self-directed, or solo 401(k)—or what the IRS calls a one-participant 401(k)—isn’t all that different from a "regular" 401(k) on paper.

 Its name actually derives from the fact that it is a “one participant" retirement plan.
 But solo 401(k)s offer a whole new level of freedom as far as investing your retirement dollars goes.
 The seasoned investor can use their knowledge to get an edge.
 He or she may develop a diverse retirement portfolio that includes nontraditional assets, including real estate.

 Our clients love the solo 401(k) for many reasons, but these are some of our favorites.

-The Solo 401(k) with checkbook control has the ability to break free of the world of traditional investing.
+The solo 401(k) with checkbook control has the ability to break free of the world of traditional investing.
 You can diversify your retirement dollars across almost anything when you use this type of account.
-In fact, the IRS only prohibits three specific types of investments from 401(k)
+In fact, the IRS only prohibits three specific types of investments:

 Beyond these three things, the sky’s the limit.
-So you’ll have to find another place to stash your classic cars (May we recommend an asset-holding structure such as the Series LLC?).
-But aside from these three potential disappointments, that leaves literally everything else on the planet that one can invest in.
+So you’ll have to find another place to stash your classic cars (may we recommend an asset-holding structure such as the series LLC?).
+But aside from these three off-limits categories, that leaves literally everything else on the planet that one can invest in.